brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 * ``monitor::Vector{Int}`` : indices identifying elements of the ``value`` field to include in monitored MCMC sampler output.
 * ``eval::Function`` : a function for updating the state of the node.
 * ``sources::Vector{Symbol}`` : symbols of other nodes upon whom the values of this one depends.
-* ``targets::Vector{Symbol}`` : symbols of ``MCMCDependent`` nodes that depend on this one.
+* ``targets::Vector{Symbol}`` : symbols of ``Dependent`` nodes that depend on this one.
 Elements of ``targets`` are topologically sorted so that a given node in the vector is conditionally independent of subsequent nodes, given the previous ones.

 Methods
 ^^^^^^^

-.. function:: invlink(d::MCMCDependent, x)
+.. function:: invlink(d::Dependent, x)

 	Apply a node-specific inverse-link transformation.
 In this method, the link transformation is defined to be the identity function.
-This method may be redefined for subtypes of ``MCMCDependent`` to implement different link transformations.
+This method may be redefined for subtypes of ``Dependent`` to implement different link transformations.

 	**Arguments**